Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 It has been observed in multiple studies that smaller NLG models can be used to detect text generated by larger NLG models \cite{solaiman2019release, zellers2019defending, crothers2022adversarial}.
 While the ability of a model to detect larger models does diminish as the difference in scale grows, the predictive ability of smaller architectures may be useful as recreating large multi-billion parameter Transformer architectures is highly compute-intensive.

 Grover, a model trained for generation and detection of ``neural fake news", demonstrates strong zero-shot detection performance specifically within the news domain it was trained on \cite{zellers2019defending}, but shows limited performance on out-of-domain text \cite{solaiman2019release, uchendu-etal-2020-authorship}.
-While it was initially suggested by Grover's authors that the best detection method for generative models may be generative models themselves \cite{zellers2019defending}, this has not been reflected in more comprehensive research that has suggests the increased representational power of bi-directional Transformer models is much more effective than uni-directional models for machine generated text detection \cite{solaiman2019release}.
+While it was initially suggested by Grover's authors that the best detection method for generative models may be generative models themselves \cite{zellers2019defending}, further investigation has shown that the increased representational power of bi-directional Transformer models appears to hold an advantage for machine generated text detection \cite{solaiman2019release}.

 Similar to the weakness of Grover outside of the news domain, it has been found that the zero-shot approach generally underperforms a simple TF-IDF baseline when trying to detect output from a generative model that has been fine-tuned on a different domain \cite{solaiman2019release}.
-As it is likely that attackers may fine-tune generative models for different purposes, this represents a notable weakness in the zero-shot approach of using generative models without fine-tuning.
+As it is likely that attackers may fine-tune generative models for different purposes, this represents a notable weakness in the zero-shot approach of using generative models for detection without fine-tuning.